 We use this background data set to compare to our models, which are done in CLOUDY13.03.
 This newer edition of CLOUDY compared to the previously mentioned studies contains more advanced code and has updated atomic data, making our models more accurate and detailed.
 Our overall approach to the models is similar to that of Dopita & Sutherland (1995).
 We will assume certain characteristics of the cloud, including nH, U, and Z. However, our model will also vary grain content to explore the impact on electron temperature via photoelectric heating.
 Another unique aspect of our study is that it will focus on a robust exploration of the temperature problem in photoionized AGN.
 Numerous studies have touched on the fact that this problem exists and given attempts at solving it, but our study is unique in that it will focus specifically on the temperature problem with the sole goal of finding a solution.

 [[[Turbulence shows interesting results because it gives high Te, but puts the grids in the LINER category.
 This could be a result of turbulence being present in some clouds of an AGN NLR and causing high [OIII]4363 observations and LINER characteristics, though the turbulence doesn’t permeate through the entire NLR.]]]]
 Should this go in discussion/future work?
+[BETTER TO PUT THIS IN FUTURE WORK]

 ---------------------------------------------------------